100 Notable alumni of

 -

-Lala Rudra Dayal Mathur was an Indian nationalist revolutionary and freedom fighter.
+Lala Har Dayal Mathur was an Indian nationalist revolutionary and freedom fighter.
 He was a polymath who turned down a career in the Indian Civil Service.
 His simple living and intellectual acumen inspired many expatriate Indians living in Canada and the U.S. in their campaign against British rule in India during the First World War.

 -